 Treatment may include anti-inflammatory medication and additional drugs to suppress the immune system.
 You may require other changes to try and identify if a specific food is causing the problem, and an elimination diet does this.

-A hydrolyzed diet contains a specially made protein that has been chemically split into such tiny pieces that the immune system does not mount an allergic reaction to it.
+A hydrolyzed diet contains a specially made protein chemically split into such tiny pieces that the immune system does not mount an allergic reaction to it.

 You will need your vet to authorize this special diet for your pet.